ssah0401/gittraining/README.md

-This the the readme file for gitmerge
+This the the readme file for gitmerge.

+This is an edit on master barcnh